jamesball27/rubarb/README.md

 __*N.B.:*__ You may only call one of `redirect_to`, `render_content`, or `render` per action.
 Calling one of these methods more than once, or calling more than one of them will result in a `Double Render Error`.

 ### Views
-All views should be organized into a `/views` directory and views for a specific controller must live in a directory within `/views` named after that controller, e.g. `views/users_controller/`, so that the controller's `render` method can accurately locate the correct file to render.
+All views should be organized into a `/views` directory.
+Views for a specific controller must live in a directory within `/views` named after that controller, e.g. `views/users_controller/`, so that the controller's `render` method can accurately locate the correct file to render.

 ### Cookies
 Cookies can be set using two options: Session and Flash, both of which are hash-like objects that provide an easy interface using `#[]` and `#[]=` getter and setter methods.
 Session cookies will exist until the user ends their browser session.
 Flash cookies will exist for the current and the next request/response cycle, while Flash.now cookies will exist for the current request/response cycle only.